borting/borting.github.io/_posts/2022-04-26-80211az-next-generation-positioning.md

 Allows for the execution of the measurement exchange between a responding STA (RSTA) and multiple initiating STAs (ISTAs) at the same time.

+Availability window --> similar to burst instance in EDCA based ranging

+ISTAs can measure time of arrivals of each other’s ranging NDPs

+## Negotiation

+ISTA indicates its availability to start the measurement exchange by responding to the Poll Ranging Trigger from the RSTA

+IFTM shall include a Ranging Parameter element containing TB Specific subelement The TB specific element
+* ISTA Availability Window element

 # Non-TB Ranging Measurement Exchange

 A ranging measurement procedure that uses NDP, and is not initiated by a Ranging Trigger frame.

+An availability window instance is negotiated, during whch the ISTA may come to the channel at any time and use contention based access to initiate a new measurement exchange.

+IFTM shall include a Ranging Parameter element containing non-TB Specific subelement

+# Passive TB Ranging Measurement Exchange

+Passive TB ranging is a variant of the TB ranging mode. passive TB ranging mode consists of ranging exchanges between an RSTA and a set of ISTAs

+estimate its differential distances to the pairs of RSTAs and/or ISTAs.

+Passive TB ranging mode follows the rules for TB ranging mode, except
+* not use protected management frames and secure LTF.
+* secure version of TB ranging does not apply to passive TB ranging
+* RSTA uses the Ranging Trigger frame of subtype passive TB ranging for its sounding trigger frames
+* ISTAs use HE Ranging NDPs for its I2R NDPs
+* ISTAs do not use the LMR frame for reporting of I2R LMR but instead uses the ISTA Passive TB Ranging Measurement Report frame
+* RSTA sends the Primary and Secondary RSTA Broadcast Passive TB Ranging Measurement Report frames at the end of the measurement exchange
+* number of spatial streams (NSTS) for passive TB ranging is limited to 4
+* If phase shift feedback is negotiated for passive TB ranging, both the RSTA and the ISTA measures and reports PSTOAs

 # LCI and Location Civic retrieval